60 Farmhouse Living Room Ideas

 Sometimes farmhouse living room ideas can look rustic and dated.
 You can address this by opting for a more chic look.
 To do this, look for ways you can subtly add expensive elements to your room.

-An end-cut butcher block topped coffee table or end tables will be an investment, but they’ll also be beautiful accents to your living room.
+An end-cut butcher block-topped coffee table or end tables will be an investment, but they’ll also be beautiful accents to your living room.
 Look for modern living room lighting that is farmhouse-inspired, such as lanterns, or chandeliers.
 When choosing wood pieces, don’t choose simple pine.
-Instead, look for pieces made out of more expensive woods.
+Instead, look for pieces made out of more expensive wood.

 When picking out chairs and couches, look for furniture that has large cushions.
-Look for fabrics that are neutral colors of white, cream, and tan for the couch.
+Fabrics that are neutral colors, such as white, cream, and tan, are ideal for your couch selection.
 Then liven the decor up with accent chairs that are in a pattern of plaid or floral.

 If you already own furniture and aren’t looking to buy new, then a simple slipcover can solve your problem.